Halohydrin

 In organic chemistry a halohydrin (also a haloalcohol or β-halo alcohol) is a functional group in which a halogen and a hydroxyl are bonded to adjacent carbon atoms, which otherwise bear only hydrogen or hydrocarbyl groups (e.g. 2-chloroethanol, 3-chloropropane-1,2-diol).
 The term only applies to saturated motifs, as such compounds like 2-chlorophenol would not normally be considered halohydrins.
 Megatons of some chlorohydrins, e.g. propylene chlorohydrin, are produced annually as precursors to polymers.

 Halohydrins may be categorized as chlorohydrins, bromohydrins, fluorohydrins or iodohydrins depending on the halogen present.

 Synthesis

 From alkenes

 Halohydrins are usually prepared by treatment of an alkene with a halogen, in the presence of water.
-The reaction is a form of electrophilic addition, similar to the halogen addition reaction and proceeds with anti addition, leaving the newly added X and OH groups in a trans configuration.
+The reaction is a form of electrophilic addition, with the halogen acting as electrophile.
+In that regard, it resembles the halogen addition reaction and proceeds with anti addition, leaving the newly added X and OH groups in a trans configuration.
 The chemical equation for the conversion of ethylene to ethylene chlorohydrin is: